muratk5n/thirdwave/en/README.md

 ---

-This stuff rubs the yankees the wrong way, the American is full of dreams and ideas then the Brit goes 'interesting' 🧐 Major downer.
+Culture differences can rub the yankees the wrong way, the American is full of dreams and ideas then the Brit goes 'interesting' 🧐 Major downer.

 ---